icgrp/ese532_handouts/ese532_handouts/hw3/u96v2_setup.md

 (boot_mac)=
 #### Boot the Ultra96 (Environment - Mac)
 First install the USB to Ethernet driver from [here](https://www.asix.com.tw/en/product/USBEthernet/Super-Speed_USB_Ethernet/AX88179).
 Then install this serial terminal from [here](https://www.macupdate.com/app/mac/31352/coolterm).
+After installing ASIX, open it and press "Activate".

 - Make sure you have the board connected as shown in {numref}`ultra96-setup`.
 - We will use two terminals on our host computer: